hrolfrc/bib-ami/doc/index.rst

-.. bib-ami documentation master file, created by sphinx-quickstart.
+.. bib-ami documentation master file

 Welcome to bib-ami's documentation!
 ===================================

-**bib-ami** is a Python tool to merge, deduplicate, and clean BibTeX files.
-It consolidates `.bib` files from a directory, removes duplicate entries, validates DOIs, scrapes missing DOIs using CrossRef/DataCite APIs, and refreshes metadata for accurate citations, especially for AI-generated references.
+**bib-ami** is a command-line tool for improving the integrity of BibTeX bibliographies.
+It helps researchers by automating several common data cleaning tasks: merging multiple ``.bib`` files, identifying and removing duplicate entries, and validating or finding missing DOIs by querying the CrossRef API.

+The goal is to produce a clean, consolidated, and more reliable BibTeX file, reducing the manual effort required to manage academic references.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   background
-   workflow
-   architecture
-   usage
-   citation
+   getting_started
+   philosophy_and_goals
+   architecture_and_workflow
+   usage_guide
+   testing_strategy
+   project_information

 Indices and tables
 ==================